-Tech Should Serve Hospitality - not Replace It: What the Tesla Diner Reminds Us at Foodhub
+Tech Should Serve Hospitality - Not Replace It: What the Tesla Diner Reminds Us at Foodhub

 When Elon Musk opened his much-hyped Tesla Diner in Los Angeles, a retro-style drive-in with robot popcorn servers, burgers in Cybertruck boxes, and LED rooftop cinema screens, it instantly became a talking point not just for car lovers or Musk fans, but for anyone working in tech, food, or hospitality.